tushar994/Solidity-assignment/README.md

 # Solidity-assignment

-an assignment that I did in solidity
+An assignment that I did in solidity where I made some smart contracts.
+The questions are given in the assignment question pdf.